• Skip to main content

 CAGR is a good comparative measure which helps to compare two or more alternatives to evaluate how well one investment has performed against others or a market index.

-The compound annual growth rate is calculated by using following formula;
+The compound annual growth rate or CAGR is calculated by using following formula;

-You need to multiply it with 100 in order to get CAGR in percentage.
+100 is multiplied to get CAGR in percentage.

 Where: